ioccc-src/winner/bugs.md

 # LIST OF STATUSES - PLEASE READ BEFORE FIXING (you may skip if you're only interested in knowing about entries with known issues)

-NOTE: when going through the entries you can skip to the next entry (some are detailed explanations) by searching for `^## STATUS:` in your editor (or searching for it - probably without the `^` in your browser).
-For a specific year try `^# YYYY` where `YYYY` is the year as a number.

 Entries below have one or more of the following _**STATUS**_ values.
 Please see the text below for more information.
 If an entry has more than one status it means that either they all apply or they compliment each other.
 For instance [2004/gavin](2004/gavin/gavin.c) crashes but it also doesn't even compile with some platforms/architectures.

-[Cody Boone Ferguson](/authors.html#Cody_Boone_Ferguson) has been working on resolving these issues and has fixed many but you're welcome to have a go at it too (though he'll be very sad if he doesn't have a chance to at first fix it :-( so you might want to hold off for now :-) .. or not :-) ).
-He hopes to have most of the remaining entries resolved in the near future but nevertheless if you're okay making people very sad you may have a go at the entries :-) [Yusuke Endoh](/authors.html#Yusuke_Endoh) has also fixed a number of entries though at this point he does not know it. :-) Cody will remove this part later on.

 ## General notes about the statuses and making fixes